Major code BS8106

 Admission to the Physical Education Major

-Once all premajor requirements have been completed, the student must formally apply to the physical education major through their assigned advisor.
+Once all premajor requirements have been completed, the student must formally apply to the physical education major.
 Premajor to major forms can be obtained from your physical education advisor.
 Upon acceptance into the physical education major, the next step is professional standing.
 To obtain professional standing status, the student must attend one of the scheduled meetings for professional standing in McCracken Hall, Patton College of Education and complete an application acquired at the meeting.

 After successfully completing the 2000-level block you must apply for advanced standing to become eligible to take courses at the 3000- and 4000-level in the Patton College of Education.
 To obtain advanced standing status, the student must attend one of the scheduled meetings for advanced standing in McCracken Hall, Patton College of Education and complete an application acquired at the meeting.
-Students must receive a C (2.0) or higher in all physical and professional education courses and maintain a cumulative GPA of 2.75 or higher in the physical education major.
+Students must receive a C (2.0) or higher in all physical and professional education courses and maintain an overall GPA of 2.75 or higher in the physical education major.